Tommaso Galliena

 Embodied Image Captioning: Self-supervised Learning Agents for Spatially Coherent Image Descriptions

-Tommaso Galliena, Jason Y. Zhang, Tommaso Apicella, Stefano Rosa, Pietro Morerio, Alessio Del Bue Lorenzo Natale,
+Tommaso Galliena, Tommaso Apicella, Stefano Rosa, Pietro Morerio, Alessio Del Bue Lorenzo Natale,

 ICCV, 2025 (Highlight)